adorsys/datasafe/README.md

 [Details](datasafe-privatestore)

-## Sharing files with another user
+## Sharing files with another User

 Shared files are protected using asymmetrical cryptography, so that sender encrypts file with recipients' public key and only recipient can read it using his private key.
 Paths are kept unencrypted for inbox.